genizayoi/iphone-camera-to-webcam/README.md

 # iphone-camera-to-webcam
-`iphone-camera-to-webcam` is a "Shortcut" utilizing the "a-Shell" App and OBS (Open Broadcaster Software) that allows you to turn your iPhone camera into a wireless webcam for your PC or other devices on the same network.
-Simple, efficient, and easy to use.
-No additional software installation is required, and no fees need to be paid.
+`iphone-camera-to-webcam`(ios-camera-to-webcam) is a "Shortcut" using the "a-Shell" App and OBS (Open Broadcaster Software) to turn your iPhone camera into a wireless webcam for your PC or other devices on the same network.
+Simple, efficient, and no additional software or fees required.
 ## Usage
 ### 1. (iPhone) Install the "a-Shell" App
 Search for "a-Shell" in the iPhone App Store or download it via this link: